csiro-risk-assessment/mozzie/README.md

 Notice the `spatial.outputCSV` line above.
 This outputs populations to a CSV file (the arguments depend on the lifecycle chosen, such as logistic growth, or any of the other CellDynamics classes).
 Matplotlib can be used to plot the results.
 The primers mentioned above contain examples of this.

-Because of th "block" structure of each `runner.py` script, you can run partial simulations, for instance, just processing wind files, or loading files, processing in some way and outputting to produce figures.
+Because of the "block" structure of each `runner.py` script, you can run partial simulations, for instance, just processing wind files, or loading files, processing in some way and outputting to produce figures.
 You can also chain together multiple simulations that rely on just one initial block of file reading, to avoid reading data files for each and every simulation.

 ## Directory layout

 - `tests` directory contains tests (.py files) and associated files (all other files).
 Run the tests by using, for example, `python TestGrid.py`.
 Much of the code is tested by multiple tests.
 - `code` directory contains the core code (described below) that numerically simulates mosquito population dynamics.
-- `code/auxillary` directory contains python scripts that perform auxillary functions, such as plotting results and the important `ab_convert` program that converts between plaintext and binary data files.
+- `code/auxillary` directory contains python scripts that perform auxiliary functions, such as plotting results and the important `ab_convert` program that converts between plaintext and binary data files.
 These scripts are useful but are not necessary for the numerical simulation of mosquitoes.

 ## File I/O and memory requirements